qooxdoo/qooxdoo/docs/core/understanding_properties.md

 ### Refining init values

 Derived classes can refine the init value of a property defined by their super class.
 This is however the only modification which is allowed through inheritance.
-To refine a property just define two keys inside the property (re-)definition: `init` and `refine`. `refine` is a simple boolean flag which must be configured to true.
+To refine a property just define two keys inside the property (re-)definition: either `init` or `initFunction`;
+and `refine`. `refine` is a simple boolean flag which must be configured to true.

 Normally properties could not be overridden.
 This is the reason for the `refine` flag.
 The flag informs the implementation that the developer is aware of the